TradeTrust/documentation/docs/overview/title-transfer-example.md

 2. Bob:
     - change holder
 3. Charlie:
-    - nominate change of ownership (approve new owner)
+    - nominate change of ownership

 Next, we will do **nominate change of ownership** as we have already demonstrated **change holder**.